-- reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures: - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

-All audit services and all non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm will be required to be approved in advance by our audit committee.
+All audit services and all non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm are required to be approved in advance by our audit committee.

-Effective upon the effectiveness of the registration statement of which this prospectus is a part, the members of our audit committee will be Messrs.
+The members of our audit committee are Messrs.
 Evans and Tibbetts and Ms. Xie.
-Mr. Tibbetts will be the chair of our audit committee.
+Mr. Tibbetts is the chair of our audit committee.
 Our board of directors has determined that Mr. Tibbetts is independent within the meaning of Rule 10A-3 under the Exchange Act.
 Our board of directors has determined that Mr. Tibbetts is an "audit committee financial expert" as defined by applicable SEC rules.